Security and Monitoring

 A second-level authentication is enabled in Parallels RAS to provide a high level of protection with different types of security tokens for multifactor authentication.
 Users are required to authenticate through two successive stages to access the virtual workspace.
-The second level of authentication can be provided by Azure MFA, Duo, FortiAuthenticator, TekRADIUS, RADIUS, DeepNet, or a SafeNet server.
+The second level of authentication can be provided by Azure MFA, Duo, FortiAuthenticator, TekRADIUS, RADIUS, DeepNet, Google Authenticator, or a SafeNet server.

 Smart Card Authentication

 Parallels RAS provides an easy-to-use smart card authentication on a server-client connection, allowing organizations to authenticate users access by smart card on published applications and desktops.

 The Parallels RAS Client Manager module allows administrators to convert Windows devices running Windows 7, 8, 8.1, and 10 into a secure Kiosk-like mode without replacing the operating system.
 The Kiosk Mode option limits users from changing system settings or installing new applications, providing the administrator with a higher level of control over connected devices.

 Parallels RAS Secure Client Gateway encrypts with SSL or FIPS 140-2 protocol the users' connections to the farm, helping organizations adhere to data compliance policies such as PCI DSS, HIPAA, and GDPR.